slatedocs/slate/JS_Submit_SDK.md

 # Submit Lead JS SDK

-Anarock's JavaScript SDK which provides wrapper over sync/push lead API and also supports OTP verification feature to submit OTP verified lead
+JavaScript SDK which provides wrapper over sync/push lead API and also supports OTP verification feature to submit OTP verified lead

 It is recommended that `submit.js` script be added inside the head tag of the HTML page as shown below: